egrillot/Compression-using-AI/32x32x3 compression/README.md

 	</tr>
 </table>

-As you can see, the aim here is to write a 32x32x3 image as a 32x16 image i.e. to write a 3072 dimensional vector as a 512 dimensional vector.
+As you can see, the aim here is to write a 32x32x3 image as a 32x16 image + a 32x8 image i.e. to write a 3072 dimensional vector as a 768 dimensional vector.

 ## Installation